Harrow-Enigma/TECLARS/README.md

         {
-            "first": "Someone",       // First name of person "last":  "Cool",          // Last name of person "house": null,            // House of person (null of N/A) "year":  null,            // Year group of person (null of N/A) "email": null,            // Email of person (null of N/A) "image": "some_image.png" // Filename of the person's image (no need to write out full path or directory) }
+            "first": "Someone",       // First name of person "last":  "Cool",          // Last name of person "house": null,            // House of person (null if N/A) "year":  null,            // Year group of person (null if N/A) "email": null,            // Email of person (null if N/A) "image": "some_image.png" // Filename of the person's image (no need to write out full path or directory) }
         ```